cronitorio/cronitor-kubernetes/README.md

 own ID and the key disappears and is not returned in API calls to list existing monitors.
 As a result, we are currently lacking a way to identify monitors once they are created within Cronitor to properly send pings.
+* When loading the agent, sometimes we'll pick up events that are still present in Kubernetes but are actually from sometime in the past.
+Can the telemetry API have a timestamp field added so that events from the past can be submitted?

 Open questions:
+* Where should we store the Docker builds?
+Docker Hub or Github registry?
+* Where will building/CD take place?
+Github Actions?
 * Creating Monitors in Cronitor.
 Can we store metdata to keep the k8s UID?
 Should we do it based on k8s name?
 Can we have a way that the canonical Cronitor ID be separate from the "name"?
 * What should we do when watched CronJobs are deleted?
 Do we keep in Cronitor or remove?